16 Tips for Better Customer Development Interviews in B2B

 There are good and bad ways to do B2B customer development interviews and, unfortunately, to the untrained eye, they look very similar.
-Here are 16 interview pointers to help you conduct valid (and valuable) customer development interviews:
+Here are 16 key interview pointers to help you conduct valid interviews and improve your customer interview techniques:

-2. Have a plan: Create an interview script and stick to it.
-It’s okay to adjust the phrasing or add customer development questions, but being able to compare interviews is critical.
+2. Have a plan: Follow a similar structure across interviews.
+It’s okay to adjust the phrasing or to add customer development questions, but you ultimately need to be able to compare data points.

 3. Separate target groups: Focus on one sector or market vertical at a time to get a consistent data point.
 For example, if your niche is dentists, ask the same questions to every dentist you meet.